 By Ned Benton

 To date slavery in New York, it is common to start in the mid 1620s and end in the late 1820s.
 Our records begin earlier and end later, because we consider enslavement as a functional status enabled and practiced in a range of ways.
-When New York ended slavery in 1827 many people acquired freedom, but the law did not end all forms of enslavement in New York State.
+The functional status of enslavement involves degrees of the following:

-Records of slavery as a legally authorized activity appear in 1725 in New Amsterdam, and end in 1829 when the process of gradual abolition under the 1799 abolition law was completed.
-However, we include records of enslavement starting in 1525 and records of fugitives from enslavement during the underground railroad period prior to the Civil War, when fugitives from southern-state enslavement were captured and subjected to re-enslavement under prevailing federal and state law.
+Records of slavery as a legally authorized activity appear in 1725 in New Amsterdam, and end in 1829 when the process of gradual abolition under the 1799 abolition law and it subsequent amendment and refinement was completed.
+However, we include records of enslavement starting in 1525 and records of fugitives from enslavement during the underground railroad period prior to and during the Civil War, when fugitives from southern-state enslavement were captured and subjected to re-enslavement under prevailing federal and state law.

 Estaban Gomez in 1525

 Estaban Gomez sailed with Magellan’s fleet with the early 1500s.
 He was commissioned by King Charles V of Portugal to search for a northern route to China.
 Gomez explored and mapped a series of river inlets and bays including the Hudson River which he later called “Deer River.”
 He did not find the route he searched for, and instead returned to Portugal with 58 indigenous persons to sell as slaves, persons who we might today call native Americans.
 King Charles disapproved and semi-freed Gomez’ captives, assigning them to various families as servants.
 It is uncertain where these people were captured from, but it is possible that some came from the area we now call New York.
 There is no doubt that a slave-ship explored the lower parts of the Hudson River.

 Jan Rodrigues in 1613